Table of Contents

-Keep him away from it, because there's been plenty of stories of people and animals dying of this.
+Keep him away from it because there's been plenty of stories of people and animals dying of this.

-Once again, always keep plenty of fresh water at hand and train your dog to drink out of his bowl or a dog water bottle; never from unsafe sources.
+Once again, always keep plenty of fresh water at hand and train your dog to drink out of his bowl or a dog water bottle, never from unsafe sources.

 If he does end up gulping down tons of water, since this is especially difficult to prevent if you’re going swimming or he loves to be in the water, ensure you take him to the vet afterward to have him checked.

 If you are paranoid (or extremely cautious) about having your dog out in the world, you could get some extra doggy hiking equipment to ensure you can always keep track of him in the event that you somehow get separated.

-The list below also includes equipment for a more demanding treks that will last much longer than an afternoon walk in the park.
+The list below also includes equipment for a more demanding trek that will last much longer than an afternoon walk in the park.

 Additional dog hiking gear that you may choose to bring along includes:

-- Dog-specific pet bike trailer (for several day long trails);
+- Dog-specific pet bike trailer (for several day-long trails);

 - Dog harnesses for more technical trails or climbing;

 - Dog GPS collars and leashes that fasten to you via carabineers;